Vexild/dev-academy-exercise/README.md

 Name Search has a Panel component as the main parent. it includes all other components except the background particle animation.
 First it renders a Switch Router.
 These routes render corresponding HTML in returning statement of Panel.

 Under Home case, are three selections, Listing Search, Total number search and Specific name search.

+Data comes from names.json file currently.
+This could be routed to database but current express is build around the json file.

 ## Listing
 Listing has group of radiobuttons that provides sorting options.
 List is re-rendered during and after search, allowing dynamic sorting without need of more APi requests.